Dylan Moore: Seattle Mariners

 Moore got the most playing time of his career in 2024 and continued to combine defensive versatility with league-average offense dragged down by a low batting average.
 He hit .201/.320/.367 with a career-high 32 stolen bases and 123 strikeouts in 135 games.
 He primarily played shortstop for the first season in his career, filling in for the injured J.P.
 Crawford.
 He also played more than 20 games at third base, second base, and left field.
 Moore won the Gold Glove Award as a utility player.
 Moore became the longest-tenured Mariner on the team in 2024, following the trade of pitcher Marco Gonzales in the offseason.

 Moore was named the AL Player of the Week on April 21.
 He batted .385 with three home runs, five RBIs, a double, and three stolen bases in 6 games to win the award.
-Moore made 88 appearances for Seattle in 2025, hitting .193/.263/.359 with nine home runs, 19 RBI, and 12 stolen bases.
-On August 23, he was designated for assignment by the Mariners following Víctor Robles' activation from the injured list.
-He was released after clearing waivers the following day.
+He went on the injured list on April 26 with a hip inflammation.
+While Moore hit well before the injury, after his return in May, he batted .139 over the next four months with the Mariners.
+In 88 games for Seattle in 2025, Moore hit .193/.263/.359 with nine home runs, 19 RBI, and 12 stolen bases.
+On August 23, Moore, at that time the longest-tenured Mariner, was designated for assignment following Víctor Robles' activation from the injured list.
+Seattle released Moore after he cleared waivers the following day.